 Offices and Employees

-- Use floor stickers and barriers to ensure social distancing is maintained (examples at entrances, counters, etc).
+- Use floor stickers and barriers to ensure social distancing is maintained (at entrances, counters, etc).

 - Encourage employees at greatest risk according to (Appendix A) to work remotely from home.